Location and hours

 Reserve the Center

-The WC facility is currently OFFLINE for reservations this summer due to maintenance updates that need to be administered.
-Therefore, we will not be able to accept any reservation requests until the first week of Fall Term.
+The WC facility is currently OFFLINE until further notice.
+Therefore, we will not be able to accept any reservation requests at this time.
 We apologize in advance and we keep you all updated if anything changes.
+In the meantime, please direct any and all reservation questions/requests to Mr. Jason Dorsette (Associate Director of Diversity Development).

 The Women's Center can be reserved for club meetings, staff events, study sessions, film showings, etc.